SambitKumarNanda/UselessProjects101/README.md

 # UselessProjects101

-A collection of useless projects
+A collection of useless and random projects